This Lemon Chiffon Layer Cake Recipe is a soft, light, and airy cake filled with delicious lemon curd and covered with a lemon whipped cream frosting.

-Today I’m sharing a recipe for Lemon Chiffon Layer Cake.
+Today I’m sharing my Lemon Chiffon Layer Cake.

 I love this time of year when I start to see fresh lemons and limes in the stores... and everything starts looking and smelling like spring!
 Just this past weekend I also made a fresh Key Lime Pie... so delicious!!